Civil Engineering & Surveying Technology, Associate of Applied Science

 Advising Notes

-• It is strongly recommended that students pursing the AAS degree apply to the UCC Registrar’s Office for award of the Pathways Certificates when the coursework is completed, since the certificates are not automatically awarded.
-Having Pathway Certificate's increases employment opportunities
+• It is strongly recommended that students pursing the AAS degree apply to the UCC Registrar’s Office for award of the Pathway Certificates when the coursework is completed, since the certificates are not automatically awarded.
+Having Pathway Certificates increases employment opportunities

 • MTH 112Z can be a corequisite with SUR 161.